ErnestK/sample_server/README.md

+1) `docker-compose up -d ` - for up docker conrainer with sqlite3 db.

-1) in env you should set full path to you postitions.db file
+2) in env you should set full path to you positions.db file

-2)
+3)
 - From bin
 `bin/sample-server`